skip to main content

-You can visit a Centrelink office or phone 13 27 17 for help with applications and claims.
-You can also ask to speak to a social worker (phone 13 27 17 and ask to speak to a social worker) or contact the Financial Information Service (phone 13 23 00) for advice.
+You can directly seek assistance through a myGov account or you can visit a Centrelink office or phone 13 27 17 for help with applications and claims.
+You can also ask to speak to a social worker (phone 13 27 17) or contact the Financial Information Service (phone 13 23 00) for advice.
 It is best to do this as soon as possible, as there might be a waiting period before payments can start to be paid to you.
-If you are feeling too unwell to have this discussion, your partner or a family member can seek advice on your behalf.
-You can nominate your partner or a family member to represent you, so that Centrelink can deal directly with that person instead of you.

 Applying for a Centrelink payment or service can be confusing, frustrating and time consuming.
 You may need to provide lots of detailed information and documents such as letters from your doctor.
 If you need to speak to someone about your options, you may have a long wait, but when you finally do it is important that you or your representative keep on asking questions until you are sure about your entitlements.

-You may also want to ask your partner or a family member or close friend to help you keep track of all of the paperwork required for Centrelink.
+You may also want to ask your partner or a family member or close friend to help you keep track of all the paperwork required for Centrelink.

 My sister keeps track of my bills, Medicare claims, etc. I just find it way too stressful and time consuming.
-Getting family to help with the paperwork side of treatment is a really practical way that you can get family or friends to support you. – Jenny
+Getting family to help with the paperwork side of treatment is a really practical way that you can get family or friends to support you.

 For more information about any of the services or payments below visit a Centrelink office, or phone 13 27 17.

-If you are employed but unable to work because of your illness, and you meet certain age and income requirements, you may be eligible for a fortnightly sickness allowance.
-If you have a partner, their income and assets will be taken into account, as will any outstanding sick leave you are entitled to from your workplace.
-You will need a medical certificate from your doctor confirming that you are not able to work.
+If you are employed but unable to work because of your illness, and you meet certain age and income requirements, you may be eligible for a fortnightly jobseeker payment.
+If you have a partner, their income and assets will be taken into account, as well as any outstanding sick leave you are entitled to from your workplace.

-You may be able to claim the mobility allowance if you do paid or volunteer work, study, or are looking for work, and cannot use public transport.
-Your doctor will need to complete the Centrelink form confirming you cannot use public transport without help because of disability, illness, or injury.
 If you are doing volunteer work, the organisation you volunteer for may need to endorse your application.
 If you receive the mobility allowance, you may also be able to access a Health Care Card even if you do not meet the financial criteria that is part of the standard Centrelink application.
-You can find more information or download the forms from the Department of Human Services website.

-If you are assessed as being unable to work for more than 15 hours per week within the next two years because of your breast cancer, you may be eligible for a fortnightly disability support pension.
+If you are assessed by Centrelink as being unable to work for more than 15 hours per week within the next two years because of your breast cancer, you may be eligible for a fortnightly disability support pension.
 Your income and assets, and those of your partner, will be taken into account.

 A Health Care Card is available to people who receive certain payments from Centrelink.
 If you qualify, you will benefit from cheaper prescription drugs, bulk-billing of Medicare services and more refunds for medical expenses.
 You may also pay less for water, gas and electricity, ambulance services, public transport, and dental and eye care.